olaven/olaven.github.io/posts/guides/making_a_browser_extension_with_typescript_and_react.md

 echo "Extension setup done 🧑‍🚀";
 ```

-This script addds `"main": "index.js"` to our file.
+This script adds `"main": "index.js"` to `package.json`.
 Remove this manually.

 ## Simple Workflow
 This is the workflow we'll end up with: